-1. Comment noted.
+Comment noted.
 The Preferred Alternative, Alternative 3 Modified, is the alternative with the least environmental impacts while meeting the requirements of the District of Columbia's Priority Sidewalk Assurance Act of 2010.
 All of the Candidate Build Alternatives would potentially affect historic resources and parklands protected under Section 4(f) of the U.S. Department of Transportation Act of 1966.
 The Act requires the selection of the Least Overall Harm Alternative, which has been determined to Alternative 3 Modified.

-bike trails in the country as an urban set of bike trails, and yet almost all of Ward 3 is cut off effectively from being able to use that system.
-I am quite curious about how many more bikers, how many more commuters we would have if there was a safe way to get from our neighborhood to downtown.
-I certainly know that I would have been commuting much more had that been available.
-So I am strongly in favor of Option 4.
-I am concerned about tree loss.
+1 We have one of the greatest networks of 2 bike trails in the country as an urban set of 3 bike trails, and yet almost all of Ward 3 is cut 4 off effectively from being able to use that 5 system.
+I am quite curious about how many more 6 bikers, how many more commuters we would have if 7 there was a safe way to get from our neighborhood 8 to downtown.
+I certainly know that I would have 9 been commuting much more had that been available.
+10 So I am strongly in favor of Option 4.
+11 I am concerned about tree loss.
 I would like to know how many are mature trees.
-I know this includes trees of 4 inches or larger.
-I am not terribly concerned about losing a lot of small trees.
-I also know the trees on -- and I have always been concerned that the trees on the stream side that National Park Service wouldn't take down, I am sure they were never supposed to be there in the first place.
-It's obvious that their roots are growing into the retaining wall and has destroyed something that was built during the WPA, and it's a huge loss of a resource.
+I know 12 this includes trees of 4 inches or larger.
+I am 13 not terribly concerned about losing a lot of 14 small trees.
+I also know the trees on -- and I 15 have always been concerned that the trees on the 16 stream side that National Park Service wouldn't 17 take down, I am sure they were never supposed to 18 be there in the first place.
+It's obvious that 19 their roots are growing into the retaining wall 20 and has destroyed something that was built during 21 22 the WPA, and it's a huge loss of a resource.